-Why People With Disabilities Often Prefer To Be Called 'Disabled' Over 'Differently-Abled'
+Why Disability Activists Argue Against Labels Like ‘Differently Abled’

 Moreover, when the assistance that a disabled individual may need at their educational institute or workplace is called “special needs,” there is an implication that their needs are somehow “extra” or that they’re seeking a privilege not afforded to the able-bodied population.
 The notion of “extra” also fosters the harmful perception that catering to the needs of people with disabilities is an “option” or even a “burden” — because, after all, it is “special.”

 And as the disabled community has pointed out time and again, their needs are hardly “special”; it’s simply to facilitate things everyone else takes for granted — like eating, sleeping, or engaging in society.
 “We all have the same basic needs.
-That doesn’t make us special — it makes us human,” wrote Robyn Powell, a professor of law in the U.K., who also describes herself as “a proud disabled woman.”
+That doesn’t make us special — it makes us human,” wrote Robyn Powell, a professor of law in the U.S., who also describes herself as “a proud disabled woman.”

-While positive euphemisms that gloss over the struggles of disabled folks are harmful, stating that every individual who lives with a disability must reject all positive euphemisms — irrespective of how they would personally choose to identify — is also patronizing and belittling.
+While positive euphemisms that gloss over the struggles of disabled folks are harmful, to state that every individual who lives with a disability must reject all positive euphemisms — irrespective of how they would personally choose to identify — could also be patronizing and belittling.
 As Revival Disability Mag wrote, “in this journey of living with disabilities… each disabled person gets to make that choice for themselves.”